tinymce/tinymce-docs/ui-components/autocompleter.md

 keywords: autcomplete
 ---

-## Overview
+## Overview and use case

 An `autocompleter` enables users to quickly find and select from a pre-populated list of values as they type, leveraging searching and filtering.

-## Use cases

-An `autocompleter`  provides suggestions to insert while the user is typing into the field.
+It provides suggestions to insert while the user is typing into the field.
 For example, typing <b>:amp</b> should show the ampersand item in the menu.
 Pressing `esc` should close the autocomplete menu.</p>

 ## How to create custom autocompleters